Thin Wall Molding

 Applications

-• Disposable food containers and lids
+• Disposable cutlery and cups

-• Medical device housings and trays
+• Medical device housings and covers

 When to Choose Thin Wall Molding